Sea-Snell/JAXSeq/README.md

 Thanks to Jax's [pjit](https://jax.readthedocs.io/en/latest/jax.experimental.pjit.html) function, you can straightforwardly train models with arbitrary model and data parellelism; you can trade-off these two as you like.
 You can also do model parallelism across multiple hosts.
 Support for gradient checkpointing, gradient accumulation, and bfloat16 training/inference is provided as well for memory efficient training.

+*NOTE: You may encounter unexpected issues in multi-node environments.
+Therefore this feature should be considered experimental.
+OPT also currently has some issues related to [this](https://github.com/huggingface/transformers/issues/17514).
+See the "notes" section below for more details.
+If you encounter an error, feel free to leave an issue!*

 ## installation

 ### **1. pull from github**